 Living on your own for the first time means learning to manage all the small tasks of daily life.
 Where do I do laundry?
 Where do I pick up mail?
 What if I get locked out?
 Who do I contact if something in my rooms needs to be repaired?
 Find answers to these common problems here.

-For additional help, students should see their community coordinator (CC), the professional staff member who manages each hall, or the area coordinator (AC), a senior staff member who helps manage the hall.
-CCs and ACs can be reached through the hall’s front office.
+For additional help, students should see their Community Coordinator (CC), the professional staff member who manages each hall, or the Area Coordinator (AC), a senior staff member who helps manage the hall.
+CCs and ACs can be reached through the hall’s service center.

-Parents should direct any inquiry they have to the AC of the community.
+Parents should direct any inquiry they have to the CC of the community.

 The real first question is, "do I need to bring a car to campus?"
 Most residents have everything they need on or just off campus, and some find that they don't use their cars as much as they thought.
 Parking can become expensive storage.